At least 61 asylum seekers drown after shipwreck off Libya: IOM

 According to survivors, the ship was carrying mainly Syrians, Pakistanis and Egyptians.
 Only 104 survived and 82 bodies were recovered.

-More than 153,000 migrants arrived in Italy this year from Tunisia and Libya, according to the United Nations refugee agency.
+More than 153,000 refugees and asylum seekers arrived in Italy this year from Tunisia and Libya, according to the United Nations refugee agency.